elaInnovation/ELA-Sample/README.md

     -	[Link](https://github.com/elaInnovation/bluetoothctl-rpi-connected)

 ## ANDROID
-All the sample in the different repository here propose some application developped with Android Studio and Java.
+All the samples in the different repositories here propose some application developped with Android Studio and Java.
 We use the different API from Android to integrate our **ELA Blue Devices**.

 ### Android-BlueTool-Downloader